 Barista Must-Have Resume Skills and Keywords

-Employers list the keywords Barista and Beverage Sales in 58.35% of Barista job postings.
-Having such a significant share of the pie suggests these terms are critical to your resume.
-Cashier, Baking and Hospitality are still quite important, but a smaller sliceof the employer Barista job postings with their combined total of 16.8%.
-At 17.87%, Food Server, Pastry Chef, Disinfectant, and Stocking appear far less frequently, but are still a significant portion of the 10 top Barista skills and requirements according to employers.
+The top three keywords employers use in Barista job descriptions are Barista appearing in 25.77% of postings, Customer Service 15.49%, and Cash Handling appearing in 10.58%.
+51.84% of Barista job postings have at least one of these terms indicating the value employers place commonly place on these experiences when hiring candidates.
+Beverage Sales, Punctuality and Interpersonal Skills are still quite important, but a smaller sliceof the employer Barista job postings with their combined total of 23.96%.
+At 24.21%, Communication Skills, Manufacturing Sanitation, Instruction, and Relationship Management appear far less frequently, but are still a significant portion of the 10 top Barista skills and requirements according to employers.

 Here is a simple table of the top 10 skills and qualifications as listed by employers in Barista job postings since January of 2018, followed by the top 10 skills and qualifications most commonly listed by people who held the title of Barista on their resumes.